 Bank inquiries have become a “way of life” in the UK, S&P says, after British lawmakers said they planned to investigate HSBC over tax evasion claims.

 The IPO business could gain momentum despite its slow start in 2015.

 The dollar hit a fresh one-month high versus the yen on Wednesday, while uncertainty over a new debt deal for Greece kept the euro under a cloud.

 Jon Fredrik Baksaas, CEO of Telenor, discusses the company's results and explains why companies like his will see benefits in the future.

 Tough to predict where oil is heading

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a look at the G20 currency discussions taking place.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a rally on the softer Greek negotiating stance.

 S&P futures moved on reports the EU Commission will offer Greece bailout extension.

 The dollar strengthened on the back of U.S. Treasury yields, while the euro was buffeted by comments and media reports on the progress of Greece.